 Named “Best Bar” by 5280 Magazine and The Daily Camera as well as “One of the Top 10 New Restaurants in Denver”, this American Tavern has been a Boulder tradition for over 25 years…while consistently reinventing itself.
 West End Tavern’s chefs create delicious, home-style cuisine that features Boulder’s best BBQ, juicy burgers, fantastic salads and creative daily specials.

 Choose from a large selection of craft beers on 25 taps while watching your favorite team on one of our 6 plasma TV’s.
-Visit one of Boulder’s best restaurant and the local’s favorite for a cold brew and good eats.
+Visit one of Boulder’s best restaurants and the locals’ favorite for a cold brew and good eats.

 Though no one knows the exact date this building was erected, town records date it back as far as 1906, when it housed Boulder’s Police Station.
 The Station’s next-door neighbor at the time was, fittingly, a house of ‘ill repute’ (four red velvet clad rooms were discovered in the basement next door, under what is now Jax Fish House, during construction in 1987).